 Have you ever noticed yourself getting caught up in the past with feelings of regret or guilt, and in the future with feelings of anxiety and apprehension?
 So many of us do it to the detriment of today.
 And the great thing about today is that everyday there is a new one!
 No matter what is past and what is to come, remember that every morning when you wake up you have a chance at a new beginning.
 That’s 365 chances at turning things around in your life every year!
 You cannot time travel; the past has been and gone and the future is yet to come, so focus on the present daily and make your life what you want it to be that day!

-The vlog for August 2017 speaks about the differences between being interested and committed.
+This vlog speaks about the differences between being interested and committed.
 Do you know the difference between the two?
 Knowing can help you in many situations in life!

 There is a lot going on in the world today.
 It’s been tough here in London recently.
 Find out how I deal with things and manage to maintain my sanity and love for my city.
 Maybe you’ll hear something to help you.

 Have you ever asked yourself this question- Who Am I?

 It’s a question loaded with confusion and expectation.
 If you have struggled with this question then you know what it is like to be asked ‘Tell me about yourself’ and had the feeling of wanting to curl up and disappear because you have no idea how to answer it!